Scoring in Mahjong: Chinese Classical scoring

-The winner collects his total points from each of the three losers.
+The winner collects their total points from each of the three losers.
 The losers pay each other the difference in their points.
-East pays or receives double amounts in his transactions.
+East pays or receives double amounts in their transactions.

-Various "Special Limit" hands exist which, if obtained (which is unlikely), give the holder the maximum permitted amount (the limit) of points for his hand.
+Various "Special Limit" hands exist which, if obtained (which is unlikely), give the holder the maximum permitted amount (the limit) of points for their hand.

 Taiwanese scoring

 Unlike Hong Kong scoring, Taiwanese scoring employs a linear relationship between tai (台) (points in the Taiwanese system) and chips.
 When a win occurs in Taiwanese Mahjong, the number of tai of the winning hand is multiplied by a factor and then added to a base score.
 For example, if the base and factor are 3 and 2, respectively, then the loser to a 5-tai hand pays the winner 13 (3+2×5).

 The Taiwanese system follows a different payment procedure from the standard procedure mentioned earlier: